 And now I’m on a mission to share with the rest of the world how amazing colour can make you feel

-2. How did this interest/passion end up translating into your careers?
+How did this interest end up translate into your career?

 It was when I was studying fashion design and millinery in my native Australia.
 I remember I was putting dark chocolate brown feathers on a teal blue felt hat and I had one of those epiphany moments.
 Just seeing the impact of the colours together stopped me in my tracks and I thought, “It’s colour!
 That’s where I need to go!”

 So I began a year-long course at the International School of Colour and Design, which was fantastic but for me only scratched the surface.
 I wanted to go deeper into how we respond to colour and whether in fact it could be used to enhance emotions in order to modify behaviour.